 Complicated furniture hacks are not exactly what you want to be doing when you’ve got a baby on the way.
 So when Christina Healy, the creative director at Holyoke Paper Co., an event stationery studio based in Zaragoza, Spain, was designing her now 3-week-old daughter’s room, the new mom chose the most straightforward upgrade possible.
 Her starting point?
 IKEA’s wholesome Flisat wall shelves.

 She could have painted the two plain wood storage units.
 She could have transformed them into something totally new (shoe storage, anyone?).
-Instead, she simply added strips of leftover caning from a past project to the open bottoms.
+Instead she simply added strips of leftover caning from a past project to the open bottoms.
 For almost no work at all, the end result is super-chic.
 What’s even more appealing about the whole thing (other than the fact that none of baby Chloé’s books will fall out) is that the pieces cost just $15 each.
 That beats buying a bulky bookcase by a long shot.
-Healy breaks down her clever DIY for us:
+Here, Healy breaks down her clever DIY for us.

 Don’t fully assemble the shelves—stop before you screw in the bar (the staple gun won’t fit in the nook otherwise).
-Cut the caning to size using the garden scissors.
-“I tried to cut the width of the caning to fill in the exact space from left to right so that it would come up right along the edges,” explains Healy.
+Cut the caning to size using kitchen scissors.
+“I tried to cut the width of the caning to fill in the exact space from left to right, so that it would come up right along the edges,” explains Healy.
 Giving yourself about a half inch of excess material to work with, staple one side along the center of the rod.
 Next, staple the caning to the bottom part of the shelf.
 Finish building the shelves and fill ’em up.
 There’s no doubt Healy has a bookworm in the making.

 Our Winter Renovation issue is here!
 Subscribe now to step inside Leanne Ford’s latest project—her own historic Pennsylvania home.
 Plus discover our new rules of reno.